 Rollover by surviving spouse.
 You may be able to roll over tax free all or part of a distribution from a qualified retirement plan you receive as the surviving spouse of a deceased employee.
-The rollover rules apply to you as if you were the employee, except that you generally can roll over the distribution only into a traditional IRA.
+The rollover rules apply to you as if you were the employee.
+You can roll over the distribution into a qualified retirement plan or a traditional IRA.